 4. Limitation on Obligation - This Agreement shall not obligate either Party in any way to transport, purchase, or sell gas.
 This Agreement governs only the installation of Facilities.
 Terms and conditions for receipt, delivery, or transportation of gas shall be controlled by separate agreements.

-5. Commencement of Construction - The Parties agree that Natural shall not commence installation of the Facilities until (1) all requisite regulatory and other authorization has been delivered and accepted, and (2) this Agreement has been executed by both Parties but no later than February 1, 2002..
+5. Commencement of Construction - The Parties agree that Natural shall not commence installation of the Facilities until (1) all requisite regulatory and other authorization has been delivered and accepted, and (2) this Agreement has been executed by both Parties but no later than February 1, 2002.

 6. Operation - Natural shall operate and maintain the Facilities.